 A couple days after Alex and I got engaged, we had to run to Target to get a birthday present for one of my ten thousand nieces/nephews.
 We blitzed in then ran to the express checkout line.
 A tall figure approached and stood directly behind me, a bit too in-my-space for my liking.
 I decided to do that thing where you lean back and spin around, with the intent of colliding with the person and making them feel uncomfortable (or is that just me?).
 Except that the tall figure was actually a guy I’d gone on two dates with before I met Alex.
-I’d eventually fallen off the face of the earth because my gaydar was screaming off the charts.
-My giant jilted lover looked right at my ring then gave me a dead-eye look, like it was my fault he was confused about his sexuality/in the market for a beard.
+I’d eventually fallen off the face of the earth because on our second date he told me about how he and his previous girlfriend of six years were “committed to abstinence” and honestly, my gaydar was screaming off the charts.
+My giant jilted lover looked right at my ring then gave me a dead-eye look which I probably deserved.
+Before Alex, he was the only decent-seeming guy I ever dated-ish.
+Go figure.

 Bonus: Alex once accidentally texted him from my phone because his named looked like “Sars.”
 When I quickly followed up with “Sorry, wrong number,” he replied with “Yeah, I was pretty sure you wouldn’t actually intend to reach out to me.”
 Sorry for breaking your heart after two dates, buddy.